 Regensburg is a UNESCO World Heritage site well-known for its historic medieval city centre.
-The Bavarian city becomes especially inviting with its popular Christkindlmarkt during winter.
+The Bavarian city becomes especially inviting with its popular Christkindlmarkt.

-In this guide, I’ll provide all the essential details for Regensburg Christmas Market 2023, including confirmed dates, opening times, locations, and the local specialties that make this market stand out.
+Read on for the Regensburg Christmas Market dates, opening times, locations, and the local specialties that make this market stand out.

-Regensburg Christmas Market dates: 27th November to 23rd December 2023.
+Regensburg dates: 25th November to 23rd December 2024 (confirmed).
+Verify the schedule here.

 Location: Neupfarrplatz.